davidabrahamtorres/github-users-app/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+To access the Flask App on your local environment go to users' URL: http://{localhost}:{PORT}/users

 Once you execute the Git Hub Users' app you might type the pagination size by specifying it on the upper right side.